 If an application for reissue of a patent is filed while the patent is involved in interference, that application must be called to the attention of the Commissioner before any action by the Examiner is taken thereon.
-(Extract from Order No. 3193).
+(Extract from Order No. 3193.)
 When an application for reissue of a patent is filed while the patent is involved in interference, a letter entitled in the interference is placed in the interference file and in the reissue application file, and a copy thereof is sent to each of the interfering parties, giving notice of the filing of the reissue application.
 (See 1111.08).

-1402 Certificate of Correction
+1402 Certificates of Correction - Office Mistake

-Rule 322 Certificate of correction.
-A certificate of correction under the act of March 4, 1925, 43 Stat.
-1268, 35 U. S. C. 88, may be issued at the request of the patentee or his assignee and endorsed on the patent itself.
+Rule 322.
+Certificate of correction of Office mistake.
+A certificate of correction under 35 U. S. C. 254, may be issued at the request of the patentee or his assignee and endorsed on the patent itself.
 Such certificate will not be issued at the request or suggestion of anyone not owning an interest in the patent, nor on motion of the Office, without first notifying the patentee (including any assignee of record) and affording him an opportunity to be heard.

-If the nature of the mistake on the part of the Office is such that a certificate of correction is deemed inappropriate in form, the Commissioner, with the consent of the patentee (or assignee of record, if any) may issue a reissued patent in lieu thereof as a more appropriate form for certificate of correction, without expense to the patentee.
+If the nature of the mistake on the part of the Office is such that a certificate of correction is deemed in-appropriate in form, the Commissioner may issue a corrected patent in lieu thereof as a more appropriate form for certificate of correction, without expense to the patentee.